 Without an enclosure, you're likely spending significantly on:

 A pool screen enclosure is a one-time investment that reduces ongoing maintenance costs, extends your pool's lifespan, and makes your backyard usable year-round — which in South Florida's climate is 365 days a year.
+Already have an aging cage?
+See when to rescreen or replace a pool cage in Miami.

 A quality pool screen enclosure is a significant home improvement investment — and not everyone wants to pay for it all at once.
 That's why AB Aluminum & Screens offers flexible financing through Synchrony Bank, one of the nation's most trusted home improvement lenders.